 There is nothing worse than missing a great shot because you couldn’t take the picture quick enough or it was blurry, over-exposed, or under-exposed because you weren’t comfortable with the camera.
 Whenever we get new equipment, we like to take it out around our home and take pictures in different settings and in a different light so that we become very comfortable with using it.
 It’s an easy way to get some practice and build your comfort level with the camera.

 There is no better way to make your pictures appear more magical than to take them during the golden hours of the day.
 One of the most important elements of photography is light, and there is no better light to take a photograph than during the Golden Hours.
 The light is soft and the pictures just seem to pop even more than they would if taken during the day.

-The Golden Hours refer to the hour just after sunrise and the hour just before sunset, when the sun is just beginning to rise or set.
-Everyone loves a great sunrise and sunset because they are beautiful by themselves, but the Golden Hours are about more than that.
-Photographs taken during the Golden Hours seem to glow in ways that pictures taken in the strong sun during the day do not.
+The Golden Hours refers to the hour just after sunrise and the hour just before sunset, when the sun is just beginning to rise or set.
+Everyone loves a great sunrise and sunset because they are beautiful by themselves, but the Golden Hours is about more than that.
+Photographs taken during the Golden Hours seem to glow in ways that pictures were taken in the strong sun during the day do not.

 If you want to get some really magical shots on your trip, make sure you get up before the sun rises to be in position to take your shots during the Golden Hour after sunrise, or make sure you stay out late enough to be in position to get some shots during the Golden Hour just before sunset.
 This means you will need to do some planning, but it will be well worth it when you see how your photos turn out.
 If you aren’t sure when the Golden Hours will occur where you are traveling, there is a Golden Hour Calculator online that can help you out.